black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 Remember, you can use the getElementById method for this.

 NOTE: The numbers for the team are organized alphabetically by last name.
 This differs from conventional numbering where the numbers correspond with what is on the player's jerseys.

+# Step 2
+Next, access the id called "sport" from the HTML document and store it in a const variable called typeOfSport.
+Below that variable, assign the id of "year" to a const variable called worldCupYear.